Mariana Speckmaier: Club career

 In May 2022, Speckmaier signed with Valur.
-She made six appearances for the club.
+She made six league appearances for the club.

 On 28 June 2023, Washington Spirit re-signed Speckmaier to a short-term national team replacement contract.

 In August 2023, Speckmaier joined New Zealand club Wellington Phoenix.

 Speckmaier played for Melbourne City in the 2024-25 A-League Premiership season and was a part of the squad which won the title and went undefeated during the regular season, as she contributed 11 goals in 28 appearances overall for the club.

 On 13 August 2025, it was announced that Speckmaier had joined WSL2 side Durham, transferring for an undisclosed fee from Melbourne City.
 She scored in her competitive debut with Durham on 7 September 2025 in a 2–0 win over Portsmouth.